 - Remove the cheese curds from the refrigerator and let them come to room temperature while you are making the rest of the recipe.

-- For even more flavor, top with crisp cooked bacon, pulled pork, or browned ground sausage.
+- Top with crisp cooked bacon, pulled pork, or browned ground sausage for even more flavor.

 - The gravy can be prepared up to 2 days in advance and reheated in a microwave-safe bowl in the microwave.

-- To reheat, place the poutine in a foil tent on a baking sheet.
-Then place in a preheated 400-degree oven for 10-12 minutes or until heated through.
-But keep in mind poutine is always best served fresh and hot while the fries are still crisp.
+- Place the poutine in a foil tent on a baking sheet to reheat.
+Then place it in a preheated 400-degree oven for 10-12 minutes or until heated through.
+But remember, poutine is always best served fresh and hot while the fries are still crisp.

 Nutrition